 A scanning laser used to analyze the layers of the retina and optic nerve for any signs of eye disease, similar to an CT scan of the eye.
 It works using the light without radiation and is essential for early diagnosis of glaucoma, macular degeneration, and diabetic retinal disease.

-With an OCT scan, doctors are provided with color-coded, cross-sectional images of the retina.
+With an OCT scan, our eye care team is provided with color-coded, cross-sectional images of the retina.
 These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment, and diabetic retinopathy.

 An OCT scan is a noninvasive, painless test.
 It is performed in about 10 minutes right in our office.
 Feel free to contact our office to inquire about an OCT at your next appointment.